reworkjs/reworkjs/ROADMAP.md

   - use `openBrowser` in `rjs start`
   - Install `webpackHotDevClient` & `WatchMissingNodeModulesPlugin`
 - ServerBuilder:
-  - Should not output non-js assets (index.html, .css, /public).
+  - Should not output non-js assets (index.html, .css, /public). (file-loader: emitFile=false)
   - Needs to know the reference to those assets.
 - ClientBuilder:
   - Add `compression-webpack-plugin` and `brotli-webpack-plugin` ?